 - Take time off for counseling.

 Make other healthy lifestyle changes.
 Besides managing your stress well, it’s important to exercise daily, get enough sleep, and eat nutritious meals.
-If stress is affecting your sleep, it’s definitely time to take steps to get it under control.
+If stress is affecting your sleep, take steps to get it under control.
 Think about stress management techniques that have worked well for you in the past.

 - Reduce distractions in your work area.